Matthew-Smith/rust_starter/README.md

 # TODO
  * Make a debug docker container version of this so people don't have to install rust on their machine if they don't want

+# Branches
+* *master* - This branch, helps set up the most basic rust project with no special cargo dependencies
+* rocket-REST - Shows a basic hello world REST api done with Rocket